randallard/correspondence-games-framework/packages/core/STATE_DIAGRAM_TEMPLATE.md

 ## Overview

-Every correspondence game should have **separate state diagrams** for:
+Every correspondence game should use a **unified flow** with **mode-specific UI differences**.

-1. **Hot-Seat Mode** - Both players on same device
+**Key Principle:** Hot-Seat and URL modes share the same state flow, but display different UI elements in certain states.

-2. **URL Mode** - Players on different devices
+**Why Unified Flow?**

-**Why separate diagrams?**
+- ✅ Simpler architecture - one flow to maintain
-- Different flows and complexity
+- ✅ Shared code between modes
-- Easier to understand each mode independently
+- ✅ Easier to understand and debug
-- Clearer documentation for developers
+- ✅ Consistent player experience
-- Better for debugging specific mode issues
+- ✅ Mode differences are just UI, not logic

 ---